davidruvolo51/rand-api/README.md

 A collection of API clients that I have built for various projects, but not really needed in as an R package.

+**Note**:

-**Note**: These scripts are not affiliated with any of the following projects in any capacity nor are they intended as the official method clients.
+These scripts are not affiliated with any of the following projects in any capacity nor are they intended as the official method.
 I built these for specific projects or workflows to help manage data, but I never intended them to go further than that.
 These scripts could be useful &mdash; or a starting point &mdash; for others working on similar projects.

 ## Available Api Clients